Proof-of-Delivery

 I can provide a Web Proof from my Bank account page showing my balance, proving to a third party that my bank account has more than a certain amount.

 Previously, this kind of verification was only possible when the website (the entity providing the information) offered a specific API or signature.
-Web Proof enables anyone to prove information received via HTTPS from any website, even if the website doesn't offer a specific API for this purpose.” – Quote from reference link
+Web Proof enables anyone to prove information received via HTTPS from any website, even if the website doesn't offer a specific API for this purpose.” – Quote from

 1. zk-TLS (Zero-Knowledge Transport Layer Security)